-Carnegie Mellon University has launched an exciting new academic and research organization, the Carnegie Mellon Institute for Strategy & Technology (CMIST).
-What was once known as the Institute for Politics and Strategy (IPS) has now evolved into CMIST, a university-wide initiative devoted to the wise development, use, and governance of new and emerging technologies that are changing the national and international security landscape.
+In May 2023, Carnegie Mellon University (CMU) launched a major new university-wide initiative devoted to the wise development, use and governance of new and emerging technologies that are changing national and international security.